IBM/ubiquity-docker-plugin/README.md

   * Ubiquity Docker volume plugin is supported on the following operating systems:
     - RHEL 7+
     - SUSE 12+
-  * Ubiquity needs access to the management of the required storage backends.
-See [Available Storage Systems](supportedStorage.md) for connectivity details.
   * The following sudoers configuration `/etc/sudoers` is required to run the plugin as root user:

      ```